Loralee: The Dimestore Novella

 They drove to the house in silence, Henry behind the wheel of her black Suburban, the fingers of his right hand laced together with hers, resting on the console between them.
-The sight of her own house made her more tired of it all.
+The sight of her house made her feel even more tired of it all.
 It seemed the house of a stranger.
 How long had it been since she had looked at it and seen it?
-The sprawling ranch, the wide wrap around porch, pale yellow house with white trim, painted every other year so that it stayed looking clean.
+The sprawling ranch, the wide, wrap-around porch, pale yellow house with white trim, painted every other year so that it stayed looking clean.
 She had thought it looked like a happy birthday cake, with all the gingerbread trim on it, and that to paint it any color other than that pale yellow would have seemed garish.
-The wicker furniture she’d chosen so carefully, the rocking chairs, the American Flag so staunchly up the pole in the front yard, Malcom had insisted on that.
+The wicker furniture she’d chosen so carefully, the rocking chairs, the American Flag so staunchly up the pole in the front yard, Malcolm had insisted on that.
 The years the kids had run other flags up the pole pretending to be pirates, or the British one summer because they’d found a Union Jack at a record store.
-One year they made their own flag and she’d stored it away in a trunk to keep for her grandchildren.
+One year they made their own flag, and she’d stored it away in a trunk to keep for her grandchildren.
 Sometimes Loralee had run around hollering with them.
 They were grown up now, including her.
-The years when Malcom hadn’t been home, when he’d been consumed and exhausted by work, her loneliness had been excruciating.
+The years when Malcolm hadn’t been home; when he’d been consumed and exhausted by work, her loneliness had been excruciating.
 Christmas lights draped from the eves twinkled in her memory, holiday dinners, her daughter’s wedding reception.
-How long had it been since she’d really seen that house?
+How long had it been since she’d really looked at that house?
 It was gone, the gravel under the wheels crunching too loudly, too familiar, it told her that it was gone, it just hadn’t disappeared yet.

 On the way to Houston, she spoke with Hardy Pattershaw.
-Malcom had found Donna on the bathroom floor, her head split open on one side.
+Malcolm had found Donna on the bathroom floor, her head split open on one side.
 It looked like she had fallen, hit her head on the way down.
-But there were bruises on her arms, and a sizeable mark on her cheek.
+But there were bruises on her arms and a sizeable mark on her cheek.
 They suspected toxicology reports would show that she’d been drugged, something about the condition of the bruising, the way the blood had pooled below the surface of the skin.
 They were questioning Malcom’s sometime business partner and longtime rival, James Nevelle.
 Several people had seen Donna talking to James the night before.
-Pattershaw warned Loralee to dig her heels in and brace herself, that it was bad and likely to get worse.
-Malcom had continued his affair with Suzanne who was living in a house that he owned.
+Pattershaw warned Loralee to dig her heels in and brace herself, that it was bad, and likely to get worse.
+Malcolm had continued his affair with Suzanne, who was living in a house that he owned.
 Pattershaw hadn’t been able to get Suzanne to leave the police station.
 Suzanne was calling Loralee’s house constantly, harassing Scorey.

 “Hardy, I won’t be showing up there alone.
 Henry is with me, and that’s how it’s going to stay.
 When you book my room at the hotel, book it accordingly.”